Arinhakeo/holbertonschool-simple_shell/README.md

 Arinhasvath Keophiphath <9295@holbertonstudents.com>

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for more information.
+This project is open source.